Plant Nutrients and Their Roles

 Iron

 Most iron fertilizer sources work best applied as foliar sprays.
 Iron deficiencies may be caused by an intolerance to other metals copper (Cu), manganese (Mn), and molybdenum (Mo).
 Iron is a catalyst for chlorophyll formation.
-Iron act as an oxygen carrier in the nodules of legume roots.
+Iron acts as an oxygen carrier in the nodules of legume roots.

 Plants deficient in iron will often display a pale green leaf color (chlorosis), with a sharp distinction between green veins and yellow interveinal tissues.
 In addition, it promotes the formation of chlorophyll, acts as an oxygen carrier, and reactions involving cell division and growth.